spriti04/EazyByts-Module2/README.md

 - Show profit/loss based on market value

 ### 📊 Admin Features (optional)
-- Add new stocks with initial price and quantity
 - Update stock details
 - Monitor all users’ activities